Machine translation short guide

 Machine translation, MT, post-editing – what is that?

 Machine translation, or MT for short, is the automated translation of texts using computer software.
-MÜ and MT are used as equivalent abbreviations in the German-speaking area.
+In German-speaking countries, MÜ and MT are used equally as abbreviations.

 - Post-editing is the post-processing, checking and correction of machine-translated texts.